heisade/heisade.cybersecurityjourney.github.io/projects/Project 2: Penetration Testing a Vulnerable Web Application using OWASP Juice Shop on Kali Linux.md

   sudo systemctl status docker
   sudo docker pull bkimminich/juice-shop

-I also had to ensure port 3000 was opened and not blocked by the firewall that i enabled from the last project sudo ufw allow 3000
+I also had to ensure port 3000 was opened and not blocked by the firewall that I enabled from the last project sudo ufw allow 3000
   Now port 3000 is allowed and working.